 The Long-Term Effects of Cash Assistance (with Jae Song)

-Firming Up Inequality (Revise and Resubmit, Quarterly Journal of Economics; with Jae Song, Fatih Guvenen, Nicholas Bloom, and Till von Wachter)
+Firming Up Inequality (Conditionally Accepted, Quarterly Journal of Economics; with Jae Song, Fatih Guvenen, Nicholas Bloom, and Till von Wachter)

 Selected Media: Washington Post

 We use a massive, matched employer-employee database for the United States to analyze the contribution of firms to the rise in earnings inequality from 1978 to 2013.
 We find that one-third of the rise in the variance of (log) earnings occurred within firms, whereas two-thirds of the rise occurred between firms.
 However, this rising between-firm variance is not accounted for by the firms themselves: the firm-related rise in the variance can be decomposed into two roughly equally important forces--a rise in the sorting of high-wage workers to high-wage firms and a rise in the segregation of similar workers between firms.
 In contrast, we do not find a rise in the variance of firm-specific pay once we control for worker composition.
 Instead, we see a substantial rise in dispersion of person-specific pay, accounting for 68% of rising inequality, potentially due to rising returns to skill.
 The rise in between-firm variance, mostly due to worker sorting and segregation, accounted for a particularly large share of the total increase in inequality in smaller and medium firms (explaining 84% for firms with fewer than 10,000 employees).
 In contrast, in the very largest firms with 10,000+ employees, 42% of the increase in the variance of earnings took place within firms, driven by both declines in earnings for employees below the median and a substantial rise in earnings for the 10% best-paid employees.
 However, because of their small number, the contribution of the very top 50 or so earners at large firms to the overall increase in within-firm earnings inequality is small.

 Consistent Estimation and Inference When Data Follows a Power Law